St. Johns Estate Planning Lawyer

 Q: Can I Act as My Own Trustee?

-A: Yes, you may act as your own trustee for your trust.
+A: You may act as your own trustee for your trust.
 You are permitted to handle your own financial affairs.
 There is no law barring you from acting as the trustee of your own living trust.
 It’s common for people to do this in Florida.
 If you are married, you and your spouse may act as co-trustees.
 Acting as your own trustee allows you to continue making your own business, financial, and tax decisions related to your assets.

-The legal team at Law Office of Douglas A. Oberdorfer, P.A., has over two decades of legal experience helping residents all across the state.
-We pride ourselves in helping those in need of an estate plan.
+The legal team at the Law Office of Douglas A. Oberdorfer, P.A., has over two decades of legal experience helping residents across the state.
+We pride ourselves on helping those in need of an estate plan.
 We understand how critical this stage of life is and what it means for your legacy and your family.
 No one should have to wonder what will happen to their assets after their death.
 Act now and speak with a member of our team by contacting us today.

-St. Johns
+St. Johns Practice Areas

 Testimonials